martinthomson/i-d-template/doc/SETUP.md

 to get `make`.

-## xml2rfc
+## Python and pip

-All systems require [xml2rfc](http://xml2rfc.tools.ietf.org/).
-This requires [Python 3](https://www.python.org/).
-Be sure not to get Python 2, which is no longer supported.
-The easiest way to get `xml2rfc` is with [pip](https://pip.pypa.io/en/stable/installing/), which is either installed with python, or part of the `python3-pip` (sometimes `python-pip`) package on most distributions.
+All systems require [Python 3](https://www.python.org/).
+Be sure not to get Python 2, which is no longer supported. [`pip`](https://pip.pypa.io/en/stable/installing/) is also required, and is either installed with python, or part of the `python3-pip` (sometimes `python-pip`) package on most distributions.

 On some systems, you might need to install `pip` the hard way: